A Few Words About UsWelcome to FishGoFree

 04

-Bring the fish to within about 3-4 feet of the boat or shore and push the netting of the Catch and Release Stick up against the treble hook to catch up an unembedded hook.
-Note that several attempts may be required if the fish is moving around rapidly or if the hook is only minimally accessible.
+Bring the fish to within about 3-4 feet and push the Stick netting up against the treble to catch up an unembedded hook.

 05

-Once the hook is ensnared, the fish may shake itself free; if not give a quick shake or two to release the fish.
+Once the treble is ensnared the fish may shake itself free; if not, give a quick shake or two to release the fish.

 06

-This process should work most of the time, but if not, then the fish can be lifted aboard so that the hooks can be removed by the usual methods (with the Catch and Release Stick functioning in a gaff-like fashion).
-The latter technique may also be useful for certain fish caught on lures with multiple treble hooks.
+This process should work most of the time but if not, the fish can be lifted in so the hooks can be removed by usual methods (with the Stick functioning in a gaff-like fashion).

 07

-After a successful release, the ensnared treble hook can be removed from the netting as would be done for a lure caught up in a landing net.
-In fact, the netting of the Catch and Release Stick has been selected for having strands that are thin and relatively hard, to prevent the hook point from penetrating into the strands themselves (which makes removing the hooks much more difficult).
+After a successful release, the ensnared treble can be disentangled from the Stick netting as would be done for a lure caught up in a landing net.

 Hypothetical: Let us envision a scenario in which you are in fact the inventor of the Catch and Release Stick.
 Perhaps you might have come up with the idea after an event like this: